parkerp1000/IP-Sweeper/README.md

 After the scan completes, review the results saved in the generated CSV file.
 Close the application window when finished.
 By following these steps, you can efficiently scan a range of IP addresses and obtain their status using the "IP Range Scanner" PowerShell script.
+Additionally you are able to download the .exe file and run it that way as well.